olooney/oranlooney.com/content/post/jeopardy.md

         return best_k_distances, best_k_sorted

-But that one matrix multiply is what's doing all the work; the rest is a negligible in comparison.
+But that one matrix multiply is doing all the work; the rest is negligible in comparison.

 The brute force strategy is surprisingly viable for small vector stores up through about 10,000 vectors, but by the time we've past 100,000 vectors it's definitely time to switch to something more sophisticated.
-By the time we reach 200,000 vectors, the HNSW algorithm (which scales as $O(\log n)$ for search) is over a 100 times faster than brute force.
+For this database of 200,000 vectors the HNSW algorithm (which scales as $O(\log n)$ for search) is more than 100 times faster than brute force.

-Not that it really matters for this use case, because whichever we use the 0.2-0.3 second latency for calling the OpenAI embeddings API with the query string is still going to be the bottleneck.
+Not that it really matters for this use case, because whichever we use the 0.3 second latency for calling the OpenAI embeddings API to convert the query string into a query vector is still going to be the bottleneck.

 ### Cross-Validation